 Listeners love the pure entertainment of this podcast.
 New updates are available every Wednesday.

 Citation Needed is a collaborative podcast of comedians who were looking to create an interesting, unique, fun show for listeners.
 In 2017, Citation Needed was born with the premise of the hosts choosing a subject, reading a Wikipedia article about it, and pretending to be experts.
 The hosts aim to show how misleading some information on Wikipedia can be while also providing listeners with some information and a laugh.
 This show comes out with updates every Wednesday.

-Dear Hank & John is a podcast hosted by Hank and John Green, two brothers who are both authors and who do various projects in the entertainment business.
+Dear Hank and John is a podcast hosted by Hank and John Green, two brothers who are both authors and who do various projects in the entertainment business.
 During the show, Hank and John respond to emailed questions that have been sent in by listeners, and offer uncertain advice.
 They also talk about off-the-wall subjects such as the latest news on Mars, and third-tier English football club AFC Wimbledon.

 The podcast is laid out in a standard format, starting with an opening section, which is followed by the main portion of the show, a news segment about Mars and the AFC Wimbledon football club, and finally a discussion about what the brothers learned that day.
 Updates are available to listeners every Monday, and an exclusive episode has been made every year since 2015 to benefit the annual Project for Awesome fundraising campaign.

 The Bugle news podcast was created by John Oliver and Andy Zaltzman in 2007.
 The hosts focus on news from around the world, but their primary focus is on news stories in the UK and US.
 The podcast is currently hosted by Andy Zaltzman and a rotating set of co-hosts, who have included Wil Anderson, Nish Kumar, and Al Murray.